 - be the same as the username,

-- contain strings known by hackers to be commonly used such as 'password' or 'letmein'
+- contain words known by hackers to be commonly used such as 'password' or 'letmein' (not a complete list)

 - there are some characters that cannot be in a password